'Every euro invested in nuclear power makes the climate crisis worse' | DW | 11.03.2021

 However, it has been championed by others for its ability to produce huge amounts of carbon-free energy.
 DW spoke to Mycle Schneider, editor of the annual World Nuclear Industry Status Report (WNISR), which assesses the status and trends of the global nuclear power industry.

-DW: The goal is to keep global warming below 1.5 degrees Celsius.
+DW: The goal is to keep global warming below 1.5 degrees Celsius (2.7 degrees Fahrenheit).
 What role can nuclear power play?

 Mycle Schneider: Today we need to put the question of urgency first.
 It's about how much we can reduce greenhouse gases and how quickly for every euro ($1.21) spent.
 So, it's a combination between cost and feasibility, while doing it in the fastest possible way.